 Prof. Anderson is broadly interested in the fields of software engineering, hypermedia, computer-supported cooperative work, and human-computer interaction.
 He is currently working on projects related to crisis informatics, software architecture, and the design and implementation of data-intensive software systems.

-Dr. Anderson is Co-PI on the following NSF and DARPA Grants:
+Dr. Anderson was PI or Co-PI on the following NSF and DARPA Grants:

 - Mining and Understanding Bug Fixes to Address Application-Framework Protocol Defects ($1.6M) DARPA MUSE Program.